 Jackets: Outerwear of any material (leather, wool, synthetics), blazers, and suit jackets do best on padded hangers, which preserve fit and prevent dents or creases.
-Give special pieces an extra layer of protection by placing them inside a canvas Hanging Storage Bag, which wards off dust, yellowing, and friction from brushing against other garments in your closet.
 Never store in plastic or cardboard—these materials cause yellowing and attract critters.

 Blouses + Shirts: From button-downs to going-out tops, shirts of all kinds stay in tip-top shape for longer when hung.
 Always fasten top buttons to preserve collars, and for blouses without a button placket, insert the hanger through the button of the item to prevent stretching the neck.

 Floaty Fabrics: Airy fabrics like linen, silk, nylon, are prone to creasing when folded up.

 Trousers + Skirts: Slip dress pants and pleated skirts on to skirt hangers or tiered pants hangers.
 For easy access, keep two-piece workwear sets on the same hanger or hang adjacently.